FabianoGLentini/autohotkey-scripts/math/README.md

 | iff      | ↔             |
 | !=       | ≠             |

-4. Press **Ctrl + Alt + Shift + M** to toggle math mode ON or OFF.
-A message box confirms the current state.
+5. Press **Ctrl + Alt + Shift + M** to toggle math mode ON or OFF.
+An overlay icon update will confirm the current state in top right corner of your screen.

----

-## ⚙️ Configuration

-- The script saves your toggle preference in `settings.ini` in the same folder.
-- Feel free to customize or add new hotstrings by editing `MathNotationShortcuts.ahk`.

----

-## 📄 License

-MIT License — see the root repo’s [`LICENSE`](../LICENSE) for details.

----

-## 🤝 Contribution
+## Contributions

-Suggestions and pull requests welcome!
-Open an issue or submit changes to improve or add new shortcuts.
+This is a personal collection primarily for my use.
+Feel free to fork or copy the scripts, but I’m not actively managing pull requests.
+Issues are welcome if you find bugs or have suggestions.

+\
+MIT-style — free to use, copy, modify, or distribute.
+No warranty. © 2025 Fabiano Lentini.